maxrt101/fflang/README.md

  - [ ] Async functions

 ## Internal works
 You can see what the vm is doing by compiling ff with `make debug`.
 This implementation is divided in 2 parts: compiler and vm.
-Compiler parses input, and spits out a `Chunk`. `Chunk` contains
-bytecode and constants array.
-Each function has it's own `Chunk`.
+Compiler parses input, and spits out a `Chunk`. `Chunk` contains bytecode and constants array.
+Each function has it's own `Chunk`
-The top-level code lives in an implicit `Chunk` called `<script>`
-The vm runs the `Chunk` that compiler gives it.
+The top-level code lives in an implicit `Chunk` called `<script>` The vm runs the `Chunk` that compiler gives it.
 FF vm is stack based, and stack frames are of `Value` type.
 FF has a clear distinction between `Value` and `Object`.
-`Value` can store integral types (`Null`, `Number`, 'Bool')
-and an `Object`. `Object`s are allocated on the heap.
-Strings and functions are a good exaple of an `Object`.
-Strings are represented with `ObjString` object, and functions
+`Value` can store integral types (`Null`, `Number`, `Bool`) and an `Object`. `Object`s are allocated on the heap.Strings and functions are a good exaple of an `Object`.
+Strings are represented with `ObjString` object, and functions with `ObjFunction`.
-with `ObjFunction`.